Clean Eating Lunch Ideas

 I am home alone for lunch every day except on the weekends.
-I eat clean which means I can't eat out a lot because there just aren't restaurants that are totally clean.
+I eat clean which means I can't eat out a lot because there just aren't restaurants that are totally Clean.
 Besides, I don't have the time to go out to eat or the funds.

 My mother and my sister have the same problem.
 My mother works from home all day so she is home alone for lunch.
 She hates to cook and doesn't like to spend hardly any time cooking because it takes away from her working or playing time.

 My sister has 2 pre-schoolers at home.
 She doesn't really like to eat what they do and has the same dilemma as my mother and I do.
 To add to the problem my mother, sister and I have to eat gluten-free and/or dairy-free AND/or sugar-free.
-Depends on which one of us you are talking about.
+It depends on which one of us you are talking about.
 We always try to eat clean.
 That doesn't leave a lot to eat, so you see what our problem is.

 To say the least, we find that we eat the SAME THING (seriously) EVERY SINGLE DAY.
 We're tired of it and we want options.
 We thought that some of you might have the same problem.
 So I went on the hunt for things we could eat for lunch.
 I thought that I could share what I found with hopes that I can help some of you and myself and my mom and sister at the same time.

-The other important stipulation is that these Clean Eating Lunch Ideas and/or recipes have to be easy.
+The other important stipulation is that these Lunch Ideas and/or recipes have to be easy.
 Don't forget they have to all be clean too.
 Easy and clean don't always mix together very well.
 That's another reason it's so hard.

-I want to share some of the Clean Eating Lunch Ideas my Mom and sister eat for lunch.
+I want to share some of the Lunch Ideas my Mom and sister eat for lunch.
 Even though we are tired of them you probably aren't and might like to try some of them.